 It seems that caulking your toilet to the floor has drawn quite a debate among clients, plumbers and DIYers of the like.
 Is it smart to caulk your toilet to the floor, or just leave it be?
 Turns out, caulking your toilet to the floor is actually smart.

 The debate has to do with leaking water.
-According to Structure Tech, people will bring up the argument that not caulking a toilet can help for when a toilet is leaking.
-These clients say that caulking a toilet would trap water from a leaking toilet, causing damage below and around the toilet since it has no place to leak onto the floor.
+According to Structure Tech, people will bring up the argument that not caulking a toilet to the floor can help you identify a leak.
+These clients say that caulking around the base of the toilet would trap water from a leaking toilet, causing damage below and around the toilet since it has no place to leak onto the floor.

 Although that theory makes sense, it is, in fact, a false statement.
 A toilet would actually never leak right onto the floor.
 If there is any leaking that occurs in a toilet, it would happen through the floor and not on the floor.
 Toilets tend to leak below (typically into a basement), and seeing cases where a toilet is actually leaking on to the floor is quite rare.
 Plus if you’re dealing with a leaking toilet, simply wiping up the leaking mess won’t do it.
 There’s so much more that goes into repairing a leaking toilet.